aditisharma88/aditisharma88/README.md

 </p>
 <br>

-I'm a pre-final year undergraduate student in Electronics and Communication Engineering with an interest in Machine Learning and Problem Solving.
+I'm a final year undergraduate student in Electronics and Communication Engineering with an interest in Machine Learning and Problem Solving.
 Currently, I am working on Image Processing using Deep Learning, soaking up as much knowledge and practice as I can in an attempt to perfect my craft, along with sharpening my Problem Solving Skills.
 I love to learn new technologies and play around with building stuffs with 0's and 1's to explore more avenues to improve existing systems and invent solutions to real life problems.

 <br>
 <br>